Testing and Monitoring Email Serivce Provider Speed

 I was able to contact some of the ESPs.
 MailJet confirmed that they were having difficulties, but didn’t seem to communicate that their difficulties were as substantial as they were.
 I should point out that I have seen similar problems with other ESPs, just not within this survey window.
 Everyone has a bad time sometimes, and I suspect I caught them at a bad time.

 I did have a nice conversation with SendGrid’s deliverability department.
 By chance, I was talking with a friend of mine who just happened to know someone there.
 We had a nice conversation.
-I was impressed that they had all the email data in Splunk (an expensive product) and was able to look up some of my emails by subject line.
+I was impressed that they had all the email data in Splunk (an expensive product) and were able to look up some of my emails by subject line.
 Each subject had a UUID, which is how I kept track of them and timed them.
 No explanation was offered.

 A few notes about my experiments